Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 Shivsamhita

-Shivsamhita refers following four asanas with technique:
+Shivsamhita refers to the following four asanas with technique:

 • Siddhasana